5minds/gulptraum/README.md

 * clean
 * test

-Each of these top level tasks has technology specific sub tasks:
+Each of these top level tasks has plugin specific sub tasks:
 * build-typescript
 * build-sass